pablodecm/phd_thesis/src/102_chapter_2.md

 for calorimeter detecting units.
-The precision of the angular location coordinates greatly varies between different detector types depending in their granularity, tracking detectors providing more accurate position measurements given that their used to extract information directly from the particle trajectories.
+The precision of the angular location coordinates greatly varies between different detector types depending in their granularity, tracking detectors providing more accurate position measurements given that they extract information directly from the particle trajectories.

 ### Detector Simulation {#sec:detector_simulation}